 This white line appears when the oral mucosa found in our mouth becomes irritated constantly, thus leading it to develop a layer of keratin-this is the white line that shows up.
 Hyperkeratinization, as it is also known, can be present in a variety of different conditions.
 This includes inflammatory, physiologic, genetic, immunologic, malignant, and premalignant conditions.

 What are the white lines made out of?
 Think of these white patches as something similar to the formation of a callus on our skin.
 The more the area receives friction, the thicker the mucosa becomes.

-The most common causes for it involve frictional irritation, pressure, or sucking trauma often caused by the facial surfaces of our teeth.
-People who chew tobacco regularly would have this, but can be mistaken for a lesion that would require treatment.
-Other instances, such as orthodontic appliances (Invisalign is a great example for this), ill-fitting dentures, and crooked teeth can also result in this condition.
+The most common causes for it involve frictional irritation, pressure, or sucking trauma, often caused by the facial surfaces of our teeth.
+People who chew tobacco regularly would have this, but it can be mistaken for a lesion that would require treatment.
+Other instances, such as orthodontic appliances (Invisalign is a great example of this), ill-fitting dentures, and crooked teeth, can also result in this condition.

-Note that Linea Alba can also be related to behavioral and emotional issues, which is why treatment for it also involves finding resolution for those problems as well.
+Note that linea alba can also be related to behavioral and emotional issues, which is why treatment for it also involves finding a resolution for those problems as well.

 Is It Dangerous?

 Frictional Keratosis, as it is also known, is basically a symptom of irritation.
-It happens as a result of the body laying down more cells in response to an irritation-no different from callouses you get where your fingers often grip.
+It happens as a result of the body laying down more cells in response to an irritation; it is no different from callouses you get where your fingers often grip.
 Once the irritation ceases, the white line should also disappear.